sscien/pecgs-pipeline/README.md

 #### Step 2: Deletion of large intermediate files

 Cromwell leaves behind a lot of intermediary files that can be quite large.
-To clean up the workflow directory run the following command from the terminal at the beginning of step 1 (the one inside pecgs-pipeline/src/compute1).
+To clean up the workflow directory run the following command from **the first terminal used at the beginning of step 1**.

 ```bash
 python generate_run_commands.py tidy-run PIPELINE_NAME RUN_LIST RUN_DIR